iamkaf/rust-learning-roadmap/README.md

 ---

 ## 🎭 Level 5: Traits & Generics (Projects 66-85)
-*Code reuse and abstraction with traits and generics*
+*Code reuse and abstraction with traits and generics (includes advanced preview projects)*

 - [ ] 66. 🖨️ **Custom Display Trait** - Implement Display for custom types
 - [ ] 67. 📦 **Generic Container** - Generic struct that works with any type